Vaagai Sooda Vaa (soundtrack)

 Vaagai Sooda Vaa is the soundtrack to the 2011 film of the same name directed by A. Sarkunam.
 The film's music and original score is composed by debutant Ghibran, featuring six songs written by Vairamuthu, Karthik Netha and Ve.
 Ramaswamy.
-The soundtrack album was released on 1 July 2011, and received positive critical reviews and numerous accolades.
+The soundtrack album was released on 1 July 2011 and received positive critical reviews and numerous accolades.

-Background and release
+Background

 Ghibran had previously composed music for jingles which had Sarkunam's involvement when he assisted A. L. Vijay and also wrote scripts for his advertisement directorials.
 Upon Sarkunam's insistence, he roped him to score music for the film.
+He recorded the film's music at his own studio in Chennai.
 The score was performed by the Lisbon Symphony Orchestra, who also performed one of the songs "Aana Aavanna" written by Vairamuthu.

+Release

-The soundtrack was released on 1 July 2011 at Sathyam Cinemas in Chennai, with the presence of the cast and crew and notable directors such as Bharathiraja, K. Bhagyaraj, S. A. Chandrasekhar, Vasanth, Prabhu Solomon among others in attendance.
+The soundtrack was released on 1 July 2011 at Sathyam Cinemas in Chennai.
+The event saw the attendance of the cast and crew along with directors Bharathiraja, Ameer Sultan, Cheran, Chimbu Deven and Prabhu Solomon and actress-producer Radhika Sarathkumar amongst others.
+The event was hosted by Sivakarthikeyan.

 Reception

 Critical response

-Richard Mahesh, writing for Behindwoods gave three stars out of five, calling it as a "Commendable start by Gibran, gives brand new experience for music lovers".
-Karthik Srinivasan of Milliblog commented "Vaagai Sooda Vaa’s soundtrack is a brilliant achievement – the music is refined and layered, something that is rarely expected out of a debut!"
-Complimenting it as a "vintage music album", critic based at Indiaglitz gave three stars further stating it will "take one to the golden days of Tamil cinema (1970s and 1980s)."
+Karthik of Milliblog commented "Vaagai Sooda Vaa’s soundtrack is a brilliant achievement – the music is refined and layered, something that is rarely expected out of a debut!"
 Rajagopalan Badrinarayanan from Musicperk.com complimented "wholesome package with wonderful songs" and gave 7.5 out of 10 to the album.
 N. Venkateswaran of The Times of India praised Ghibran's contribution to the film, saying that "M Ghibran joins the list of debut composers who have impressed with their work in recent times.
 The music score complements the movie and marks him out as a musician to watch out for."

-Malathai Rangarajan from The Hindu complimented the film's music as one of the highlights saying "M. Gibran's numbers keep ringing in your ears long after you leave the cinema.
+Malathi Rangarajan from The Hindu complimented the film's music as one of the highlights saying "M. Gibran's numbers keep ringing in your ears long after you leave the cinema.
 VSV has a host of lyricists and each is effective."
+Pavithra Srinivasan of Rediff.com wrote "M Ghibran, a welcome addition to Tamil cinema, provides some neat tunes as well, adding some much-needed flavour to the proceedings."